-We estimate a total-time-to-result of around 75 minutes for a 25mL sample and around 80 minutes for a 100mL sample.
+We estimate a total-time-to-result of around 20 minutes for a 100mL sample.

 What are the SnapDNA processing steps?

 Samples are blended in a paddle blender for 2-3 minutes.
-The sample is then removed from the blender bag and loaded in the SnapDNA disposable cartridge.
-The total time to process the sample is ~70 minutes for a 25mL sample and an additional 5 minutes each 75mL in additional sample volume.
+The sample is then automatically moved from the blender bag to the SnapDNA disposable cartridge.
+The total time to process the sample is ~20 minutes for a 100mL sample and an additional 5 minutes each 75mL in additional sample volume.

 Why does analysis of only live cells matter?
 How is that accomplished?